 Heather Fraser is a pharmacist with over 30 years of industry experience in pharmaceutical R&D, consultancy and community pharmacy.
 She leads the Life Sciences and Healthcare team at the IBM Institute for Business Value, where she has published extensively on the future of the life sciences, healthcare and the emergence of the healthcare ecosystem.
-Heather has a strong interest in partnering and alliance management between pharmaceutical, biotech and academic organization - topics that she has researched, published and consulted on over the past 15 years.
-Heather holds an MBA from the University of Warwick.
-She can be contacted at htraser@uk.ibm.com.
+She can be contacted at hfraser@uk.ibm.com.

 Anthony Marshall is Strategy Leader and Program Director of the Global CEO Study for the IBM Institute for Business Value.
 Previously, Anthony led numerous projects in the IBM Strategy and Innovation Financial Services Practice, focusing on business strategy and innovation.
-Anthony has consulted extensively with U.S. and global clients, working with numerous top-tier organizations in innovation management, digital strategy, transformation and organizational culture.
-He has also worked in regulation economics, privatization and M&A. Anthony has more than 20 years of consulting, research and analytical experience.
 He can be reached at anthony2@us.ibm.com.